 In 2020, the SADC and Farm Bureau held meetings to establish recommendations for legislative consideration of policies on special occasion events on preserved farmland.
 The issue was put on hold for most of 2021 while conflicting pending legislation left the farm community in limbo.
-NJFB supports the original special occasion event legislation that incorporates the recommendations of both the SADC and NJFB to strike a balance regarding the amount of nonagricultural activities that can take place on a preserved farm.
+NJFB supports the compromise of the conditional veto that was issued by the Governor in the summer of 2022.
+The Senate concurred with the CV in October, and the Assembly is expected to do the same.
 In tandem, an AMP needs to be created for alcohol-based agritourism.
 Farm Bureau will continue to support this process with other stakeholders and ensure its completion through the legislative process.

 In 2014, the SADC adopted amendments to the Right to Farm procedural rules.
-Included in the amendments was a Model Site-Specific AMP Review Checklist developed by the SADC that

-CADB's may use to assist in the review of Site-Specific AMP requests.
+Included in the amendments was a Model Site-Specific AMP Review Checklist developed by the SADC that CADB's may use to assist in the review of Site-Specific AMP requests.
 The Model Checklist contains a wide variety of review possibilities so that if a CADB adopts the checklist, it may then be tailored to the specific SSAMP request based upon the complexity of the request.
 Historically, there was some misunderstanding among CADB's about the purpose of the checklist and whether or not it was a new requirement placed upon them by the SADC.
 SADC has clarified the purpose of this checklist with the CADB's and this is no longer an issue.